hlorat-kalia4860/PSL/README.md

 4. Lowers the APM of hard drives
 5. Puts the audio card into power saving mode
 6. Increases the write time to virtual memory

-When charging is connected, the program sets the default parameters
+When charging is connected, the program sets the default parameters.

+To install, place psl-daemon.service in the "/etc/systemd/system" folder, then psl-config.sh move to /usr/bin and make it executable with the command "sudo chmod +x psl-config.sh ".
+After that, enter the following commands into the terminal:
+"sudo systemctl enable psl-daemon"
+"sudo systemctl run psl-daemon"
 ## Distribute

 - [Service Name](Page Link)